Skip to content

 South Metropolitan Public Health Unit

 Fax: (08) 9431 0227

-This workbook has been designed to be used by Indigenous people attending The journey of living with diabetes, a health education program developed by the South Metropolitan Area Health Service, WA, for Noongar people with type 2 diabetes.
+This workbook has been designed to be used by Aboriginal and Torres Strait Islander people attending The Journey of Living with Diabetes, a health education program developed by the South Metropolitan Area Health Service, WA, for Noongar people with type 2 diabetes.